Short Takes

 One example of this is the evolution of the ME verb fnesen (‘sneeze’), via neeze to sneeze in the 15th century.
 It is likely that the phonetic appropriateness of the sn‑cluster and its associations with the nose led to sneeze being widely adopted and superseding the older forms.

-End of Excerpts
+End of EXCERPTS

 Reference